Better Regulation: Economic regulation of utilities

 - Provide you with a broad overview of regulatory options and best practice.
 Examine the better regulation agenda, risk-based approaches and policy and regulatory options bearing in mind the need for sustainable development.
 Develop a critical and exploratory dialogue on key options

-- Broaden your knowledge of the UK and European Union framework within which the regulated industries and services operate in the UK.
+- Familiarise you with the UK and European Union framework within which the regulated industries and services operate.
 Provide an up-to-date view of the current models of ownership and regulation in the UK and elsewhere and the variety of options available, ranging from full privatisation to retained public ownership, while delivering strong economic and environmental regulation

 Please view our Brochure 2018 (opens in a PDF document)